British space programme: National space programme (1985–2010)

-In 1985 the British National Space Centre (BNSC) was formed to coordinate British space activities.

-The BNSC was the third largest financial contributor to the General Budget of the European Space Agency, contributing 17.4%, to its Science Programme and to its robotic exploration initiative the Aurora programme.
+In 1985, the British National Space Centre (BNSC) was formed to coordinate British space activities.
+The BNSC was a significant contributor to the general budget of the European Space Agency, and in 2005 paid 17.7% of the costs of the mandatory programmes, making it the second largest contributor.
+Through BNSC, the UK also took part in ESA's optional programmes such as Aurora, the robotic exploration initiative.

 The UK decided not to contribute funds for the International Space Station, on the basis that it did not represent value for money.
 The British government did not take part in any crewed space endeavours during this period.

 The United Kingdom continued to contribute scientific elements to satellite launches and space projects.
-The British probe Beagle 2, sent as part of the ESA's Mars Express to study the planet Mars, was lost when it failed to respond but has recently been found by NASA's Mars Reconnaissance Orbiter and it has been concluded while it did land successfully, one of the solar arrays failed to deploy blocking communication antenna.
+The British probe Beagle 2, sent as part of the ESA's 2003 Mars Express mission to study the planet Mars, was lost when it failed to respond.
+The probe was found in 2015 by NASA's Mars Reconnaissance Orbiter and it has been concluded while it did land successfully, one of the solar arrays failed to deploy, blocking the communication antenna.

 United Kingdom Space Agency (2010 – present)

 On 1 April 2010, the government established the UK Space Agency, an agency responsible for the British space programme.
 It replaced the British National Space Centre and now has responsibility for government policy and key budgets for space, as well as representing the UK in all negotiations on space matters.

-As of 2015, the UK Space Agency provides 9.9% of the European Space Agency budget.
+As of 2015, the UK Space Agency provided 9.9% of the European Space Agency budget.

 Reaction Engines Skylon

 The British government partnered with the ESA in 2010 to promote a single-stage to orbit spaceplane concept called Skylon.
 This design was developed by Reaction Engines Limited, a company founded by Alan Bond after HOTOL was cancelled.
-The Skylon spaceplane has been positively received by the British government, and the British Interplanetary Society.
-Successful tests of the engine precooler and "SABRE" engine design were carried out in 2012, although full funding for development of the spacecraft itself had not been confirmed.
+The Skylon spaceplane was positively received by the British government, and the British Interplanetary Society.
+Successful tests of the engine pre-cooler and SABRE engine design were carried out in 2012, although full funding for development of the spacecraft itself had not been confirmed.
+Reaction Engines filed for bankruptcy in 2024.

 2011 budget boost and reforms

-The British government proposed reform to the 1986 Outer Space Act in several areas, including the liabilities that cover space operations, in order to enable British companies' space endeavours to better compete with international competitors.
+The British government proposed reform to the Outer Space Act 1986 in several areas, including the liabilities that cover space operations, in order to enable British companies' space endeavours to better compete with international competitors.
 There was also a proposal of a £10 million boost in capital investment, to be matched by industry.